Opvolger/Opvolger/milkVjupiter/milk-v-jupiter-post.md

 sysboot nvme 0:5 any ${scriptaddr} /extlinux/extlinux2.conf
 sysboot nvme 0:5 any ${scriptaddr} /extlinux/extlinux3.conf
 ```

+This is not working, only sd card is readable.

+## Kernel

 After booting, I have text and a "working" driver